 Especially when the girl and boy are not within the same caste, community, religion, financial status or even nationality (considering the special marriage act of 1954).
 Love marriages in India are still considered as an audacious step.

 Many Indian elders are strictly against love marriages as they think it is a matter of shame to their culture and also deem it against their dignity.
-Furthermore, while there are few orthodox people in our society, who disown the couple marrying inter caste, there are also some extremists who opt for “honor-killing”.
+Furthermore, while there are few orthodox people in our society, who disown the couple marrying inter-caste, there are also some extremists who opt for “honour-killing”.
 But, that is just one part of the picture.

 Indian parents nowadays have started to accept the fact that marrying in the same “gotra” or caste is not a ticket to a happy married life.